Spectrum of p-adic linear differential equations I: The shape of the spectrum: Introduction

-This work is in line of the works on differential module defined over a generic point of a quasi-smooth\footnote{{\it Quasi-smooth} means that its sheaf of differential forms $\Omega_X$ is locally free of rank 1, see \cite[Definition~3.1.11]{Duc}.} curve, initiated by Dwork in \cite{Dwo73}.
-We will restrict ourselves to points $x$ of $\Ak\setminus k$, and consider differential module $(M,\nabla)$ of finite rank over $(\Hx, d)$), for a ``reasonable'' $d$ bounded derivation defined over $\Hx$.
-We will explain later why we do not lose generalities by making such restriction.
-For a point $x\in\Ak\setminus k$ and a differential module $(M,\nabla)$ over $(\Hx,d)$, we set $\Rd{(M,\nabla)}_1(x)\leq \cdots\leq\Rd{(M,\nabla)}_n(x)$ to be the spectral radii of convergence, as they were originally introduced in \cite{dwork} for $\Rd{(M,\nabla)}_1(x)$, and generalized for $i\geq 2$ in \cite{Ked}.
+This work is in line with the work on differential modules defined over a generic point of a quasi-smooth\footnote{{\it Quasi-smooth} means that its sheaf of differential forms $\Omega_X$ is locally free of rank 1, see \cite[Definition~3.1.11]{Duc}.} curve, initiated by Dwork in \cite{Dwo73}.
+We will restrict ourselves to points $x$ of $\Ak\setminus k$, and consider differential module $(M,\nabla)$ of finite rank over $(\Hx, d)$), where $d$ is a ``reasonable'' $k$-linear bounded derivation defined over $\Hx$.
+We will explain later why we do not lose generality by such a restriction.
+For a point $x\in\Ak\setminus k$ and a differential module $(M,\nabla)$ over $(\Hx,d)$, we set $\Rd{(M,\nabla)}_1(x)\leq \cdots\leq\Rd{(M,\nabla)}_n(x)$ to be the spectral radii of convergence, as originally given in \cite{dwork} for $\Rd{(M,\nabla)}_1(x)$, and generalized for $i\geq 2$ in \cite{Ked}.

-In this setting the spectrum of $(M,\nabla)$ is the spectrum in the sense of Berkovich (cf. \cite[Chapter 7]{Ber}) $\Sigma_{\nabla,k}(\Lk{M})$ of $\nabla$ as an element of $\Lk{M}$, the $k$-Banach algebra of bounded $k$-linear endomorphisms of $M$.
-This spectrum is a subset of $\Ak$ instead of only $k$, moreover it enjoys the same nice properties as in the complex cases, like the nonemptiness and the compactness.
-To avoid any confusion we fix another coordinate function $S$ on $\Ak$ for differential modules.
+In this setting, the spectrum of $(M,\nabla)$ is the spectrum in the sense of Berkovich (see \cite[Chapter 7]{Ber}) $\Sigma_{\nabla,k}(\Lk{M})$ of $\nabla$ as an element of $\Lk{M}$, the $k$-Banach algebra of $k$-linear bounded endomorphisms of $M$.
+This spectrum is a subset of $\Ak$ instead of just $k$, and also enjoys the same nice properties as in the complex case, like non-emptiness and compactness.
+To avoid any confusion, we fix another coordinate function $S$ on $\Ak$ for differential modules.